 The Scheme is being benchmarked against the Index mentioned above, since the composition of it's Index is in line with the investment objective of the Scheme and is most suited for comparing performance of the Scheme.
 It will also enable the investors to arrive at a more informed judgement on scheme's performance.

 H. WHO MANAGES THE SCHEME?

-Ritesh Jain (for fixed income portion), Cheenu Gupta(for equity portion) and Sonal Gupta (for foreign securities)are the Fund Managers of the Scheme.
+Neelotpal Sahai (For Equity Portion) Ritesh Jain (for fixed income portion) and Sonal Gupta (for foreign securities).

 The details of the Fund Manager are: